-- •Determine the purpose of the assignment and stick to it - Learning or interacting, argument or commentary or community - -Establish relevance for students and recommend blogs or Twitter feeds to follow - •Train students to write in this format and style - -Discuss what makes good blog entries - -Highlight examples of good blogs - -How to use to hyperlinks in their blog and distinguish the quality (e.g. peer-reviewed literature vs. other bloggers) - •Scaffold learning and allow for practice to help students build their skills - -Try focusing on particular elements in different blogs (e.g. writing style, then visual aids, etc.,)
+- Determine the purpose of the assignment and stick to it - Learning or interacting, argument or commentary or community - Establish relevance for students and recommend blogs or Twitter feeds to follow - Train students to write in this format and style - Discuss what makes an effective blog/tweet - Highlight examples of good blogs/tweets - Show how to use to hyperlinks in their blog and distinguish the quality (e.g. peer-reviewed literature vs. other bloggers) - Scaffold learning and allow for practice to help students build their skills - Try focusing on particular elements in different blogs (e.g. writing style, then visual aids, etc.)